legendofmiracles/Themefox-Manager/README.md

-## Compiling from Source (Not recommended, only to this if you have another architecture)
+## Compiling from Source (Not recommended, only do this if you have another architecture)
 This branch is development, so it will be buggy.

   1. Install rust (best with rustup, see https://www.rust-lang.org/learn/get-started), and cargo (comes installed with rustup)